end2endzone/RapidAssist/INSTALL.md

 cd build
 cmake ..
 ```

-If you do want to specify a specific location, where rapid assist should be installed, you can provide an extra option to cmake at this step `-DCMAKE_INSTALL_PREFIX=c:\projects\install\rapidassist`
+If you do want to specify a specific location, where rapidassist should be installed, you can provide an extra option to cmake at this step `-DCMAKE_INSTALL_PREFIX=c:\projects\install\rapidassist`.

-If you do not spefiy this, cmake will install that library into its default location, which differs from system to system.
-On Windows it is `c:\progam files (x86)\rapidassis` and for this admin rights are needed.
+If you do not specify this, cmake will install that library into its default location, which differs from system to system.
+On Windows it is `C:\Program Files (x86)\${PROJECT_NAME}` which expands to `C:\Program Files (x86)\RapidAssist` and for this admin rights are needed.
+The same applies for Linux.
+CMake default installation folder is `/usr/local` which requires admin rights (sudo).

-If you choos to install your libraries into a separate folder, cmake doen't know where to search for rapidassist, when you try to build another project, win32arduino for example.
+If you choose to install your libraries into a separate folder, cmake doen't know where to search for rapidassist, when you try to build another project, [win32Arduino](https://github.com/end2endzone/win32Arduino) for example.
 So do not forget, to tell cmake where to search for this with the environment variable on windows for example `set CMAKE_PREFIX_PATH=c:\projects\install`.
-Cmake will then look at this location for already installed libraries.
+CMake will then look at this location for already installed libraries.

 3) Build the source code:
    1) On Windows, run `cmake --build . --config Release` or open `RapidAssist.sln` with Visual Studio.